Jump to Content Jump to Main Navigation

 1 A blockade is a belligerent operation to prevent vessels and/or aircraft of all nations, enemy and neutral (Neutrality in Naval Warfare), from entering or exiting specified ports, airports, or coastal areas belonging to, occupied by, or under the control of an enemy nation.
 The purpose of establishing a blockade is to deny the enemy the use of enemy and neutral vessels or aircraft to transport personnel and goods to or from enemy territory (Transit of Goods over Foreign Territory).
 In view of its impact on the commercial relations between the blockaded...

 Users without a subscription are not able to see the full content.
-Please, subscribe or login to access all content.
+Please subscribe, or log in via the Sign in panel on the left of this screen to access all subscribed content.